SL-Labs/Camel/Components/CXF/SOAP/Camel-CXF-Calculator/README.md

 * Blueprint for camel routes and DI
 * Processor class for consuming the request and giving the response back to the caller
 * JaxWS factory bean for creating client call from java code

+This is an OSGI-Based project and it is packed as bundle